nouran-19/Fat-and-Water-Suppression-Dixon-Technique-Dicom-Images/README.md

 ![visualization](assets/image_adjustments.gif)

-### Exportings
+### Exporting

-Supported exporting formats are: ["DICOM", "PNG", "JPEG", "TIFF", "GIF"], with loop option and frame duration for "GIF" type.
+Supported export formats are: ["DICOM", "PNG", "JPEG", "TIFF", "GIF"], with loop option and frame duration for "GIF" type.
 Additionally, there's a 'compress' option for all the formats.
 <br>
 <br>
 These gifs show the exporting process.